renanlmd/nymalone/README.md

 ### Hi there! 👋

 - :man_technologist: **Fullstack** web developer. **Front-end and Back-End** passionate.
-- 💻 PHP, Laravel, Javascript, Docker and **more**.
+- 💻 PHP, Laravel, Javascript, Docker, Clean Code and **more**.

 - ⚡ Fun facts:
-  - Former nurse 👩‍
-  - Fitness addicted 🏋️‍
-  - Beer lover 🍺
-  - 12 Tattoos ✒️
+  - Lover of fitness and run 🏋️‍🏃🏻
+  - Reading Lover 📚
-  - Mother of pug 🐶  and cats 🐈
+  - Father of pug 🐶  and cats 🐈

 ---